-- The Business Office has received third party or other agency support authorization greater than or equal to the minimum down payment required. - The Business Office has received a scholarship check or scholarship notice greater than or equal to the minimum down payment required. - Post-Secondary Enrollment Option (PSEO) enrollment form has been received by the Records Office.
-This must be completed each semester. - Veterans using educational benefits have had the benefits certified by the Veteran Certifying Officer at the college.
-Veterans must submit course schedule to the certifying official each semester. - Minimum down payment of 15% of total due or \$300, whichever is smaller.
+- The Business Office has received third party or other agency support authorization greater than or equal to the minimum down payment required. - The Business Office has received a scholarship check or scholarship notice greater than or equal to the minimum down payment required. - Post-Secondary Enrollment Option (PSEO) enrollment form has been received by the PSEO Coordinator.
+This must be completed each semester. - Veterans using VA education benefits that have had their enrollment certified by the ATC School Certifying Official. - Minimum down payment of 15% of total due or \$300, whichever is smaller.

 Note: Students are financially obligated for every class in which they register.
 When students register, they will see a message about their registration cancellation status.
 While Anoka Technical College does participate in the registration cancellation process, several factors can prevent this from happening.
-Students who do not plan to attend registered classes must drop their courses online through their eServices account or complete a drop form in person at the Records Office.
+Students who do not plan to attend registered classes must drop their courses online through their eServices account.